UBC-MDS/DSCI_522_group27/doc/white_wine_predict_report.md

 regressor as our best performance model by comparing different metrics.
-We tried hyperparameter optimization with random forest regressor to get the r2 score of 0.492 as our final test score with a negative mean squared error of -0.443, which seems to be not reasonable here (Note that we have imbalanced data).
+We tried hyperparameter optimization with random forest regressor to get the r2 score of 0.492 as our final test score with a negative mean absolute error of -0.443, which seems to be not reasonable here (Note that we have imbalanced data).
 Therefore, random forest regressor may not be an appropriate model to use here.
 However, we can find other complex models to improve our test scores, or we can carry out a